Customer SSO (Single Sign-On)

-Single Sign-On (SSO) is something that works wonderfully, but includes much more than meets the eye.
-Here, let me try to share some light on the technology…
+SSO (Single Sign-On) is an authorisation capability of Identity & Access Management (IAM) that works wonderfully, but includes much more than meets the eye.
+Let me share some light on the technology…

 Authentication and the Level of Assurance (LoA)

 How does an application know what kind of authentication to request?
 There are two main ways to implement this.
 The first one is to include this logic into the application.
-This will increase the complexity of your application as more code, maybe even completely custom code, need to be created and maintained with the application.
-In environments with multiple applications and separate divisions owning those applications, tracking all the requirements and maintaining them could become a nightmare.
+This will increase the complexity of your application as more code, maybe even completely custom code, need to be written and maintained with the application.
+In environments with multiple applications and separate divisions owning those applications, tracking all the requirements and maintaining them could become challenging.

 If you need to compare the protocols to determine which one(s) are best for your business download our free white paper on authorisation protocol comparison

 When two systems that talk in a different language, you need an interpreter.
-The component that can translate between different protocols (languages) between the applications will be the IdP.
+The component that can translate between different protocols (languages) between the applications will be the Identity Provider (see What is an IdP).
 The IdP takes care of the protocol conversion and allows smooth transition from one application platform to another.

 When you Single Sign-On from one corporate application to an application of a completely different corporation you federate to the second application.
 As federation is a topic for a complete blog entry or a book, here we need to greatly simplify what’s happening under the bonnet.
 The basic idea is that federation allows users to Single Sign-On between different identity domains (companies).
 The magic that allows this are the ingredients explained above, the protocols.